como-servir-contenido-desde-memoria-flash-en-el-esp8266

 How to serve content from Flash memory on ESP8266 or ESP32

-We already said that one of the problems of generating content dynamically is that it puts a load on the processor (compared to generating a static file) and that, if the response is long, it takes up a lot of memory in the variable space.
+We already said that one of the problems with generating content dynamically is that it puts a load on the processor (compared to generating a static file) and that, if the response is long, it takes up a lot of memory in the variable space.

-Serving content from Flash
+Serve Content from Flash

 Serving content from Flash memory is really simple.